apache/kyuubi/docs/connector/spark/hudi.rst

 Hudi Integration
 ----------------

-To enable the integration of kyuubi spark sql engine and Hudi through Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and Hudi through Spark DataSource V2 API, you need to:

 - Referencing the Hudi :ref:`dependencies<spark-hudi-deps>`
 - Setting the Spark extension and catalog :ref:`configurations<spark-hudi-conf>`